 One of the things we moms of twins are expert at is fitting 2 in room for 1, literally!
 This learning to “accommodate 2 in 1″ starts in the uterus and continues to apply at home as well.
 From making 2 babies in one womb, mixing 2 formula feeds in one go, to burping 2 babies at the same time, I feel like I have become a pro in multi-tasking now.

 I didn’t actually start my pregnancy journey with this confidence though.
-Honestly, I was pretty nervous and freaked-out when I learned there were two buns baking in my oven at the same time.
+Honestly, I was pretty nervous and freaked-out when I learned there were 2 buns baking in my oven at the same time.
 Bringing up multiples is very different from raising a singleton.
 I had to rely more on my research than first-hand experience from others as I was first in my close family and friend circle to be blessed with twins.

 I spent a lot of my pregnancy researching every tool, device, or gadget available to make twin parenting easier.
 I frantically checked all the online stores, read every blog and article available on the internet, and read through a plethora of personal experiences shared by first time twin parents to prepare and equip myself beforehand.
 All that digging and delving did make me uptight and distressed to begin with, but as I started buying twin baby stuff, I got better clarity of what I needed and what I did not, what had to be bought in sets of 2, and what could be shared.

 When preparing for twin parenting, the first thing that comes to mind is: Everything double; double the love, double the cries, double the mouths to feed, and double the bottoms to wipe.
 But just because you are expecting babies in a set of 2 doesn’t mean you need to own everything double too.
-Not only do doubles put a dent in your pocked, but it will also leave you in a major space crunch, which is the last thing you want when adding 2 new face to the family picture.
+Not only do doubles put a dent in your pocketbook, but it will also leave you in a major space crunch, which is the last thing you want when adding 2 new face to the family picture.

 I compiled a list of must have twin gear, essentially for twin parents, which helped me make my life easier (as easier as it can get with two kids!) and sharing here to help you sail rather smoothly.
 When I compiled this list, the deciding parameters were cost, floor space needed, convenience it brought to my (and my newborns’) life, and duration of usage.